pluskid/Mocha.jl/docs/tutorial/cloud.rst

 We do not want to use a release candidate in the format ``v0.X.0-rcX``.
 Therefore, ``v0.5.0`` might be a good choice, but as of Oct 2016 there is a compatibility issue between Mocha and this version.
-It is is not unusual in a quickly developing project like Julia and Mocha for compatiblity and dependency conflicts at the edge of the build tree.
+It is not unusual in a quickly developing project like Julia and Mocha for compatiblity and dependency conflicts at the edge of the build tree.
 So we will drop back and use ``v0.4.7``.
 Issue a git command to checkout